benedikt-mayer/benedikt-mayer.github.io/pages/projects/platform-engineering.md

 &nbsp;

 Just because a platform is built for engineers and internal, it doesn't mean one should expect them to all think and work like the platform engineers: You are not the user.

+&nbsp;

 Finding out who the product is targeting is one of the most important parts of building a product: Find them and talk to them.
 People from different backgrounds and different teams have vastly different views and needs for your platform: Ask for feedback and try to provide a great [developer experience](https://microsoft.github.io/code-with-engineering-playbook/developer-experience/) for them.

 &nbsp;

 When shipping a full-stack application, we would never ignore the frondent, the same applies to platforms.
 The main frontend of your platform is your documenation: Find out how people use your platform and provide the documenatation which they need, alongside OpenAPI specs etc.

+&nbsp;

 The more your documentation is tailored to your users' needs, the more likely people will use it and keep it up to date.

 &nbsp;

 Lastly, the better your connection to the developers using your platform, the better.
 Fostering a community of platform users through keeping in touch, clear communication of bugs and fixes, can help a great deal to prevent developer frustration.

+&nbsp;

 This also applies to positive updates: Celebrate your successes and talk about all your new features, which can increase acceptance and excitement for using the great platforms you will build.

 :::